Ivenyang/cocos-docs/manual/framework/html5/resolution_policy_design/en.md

 ##Predefined policies

-Now I will introduce all five predefined policies, in each captured image, the red rects are the game's content corner, and the green ones are the corners of the canvas.
+Now I will introduce all five predefined policies, in each captured image, the red rects are the game content's corner, and the green ones are the corners of the canvas.

 All resolution policies are combined with a container strategy and a content strategy, the combination of each policy is shown in the brackets.